aut0maticjack/lazyweb/Vim.md

 Vim yanks and pastes work in its own set of clipboard-like things called "registers".

-However, it is useful to interact with the sysetm clipboard.
+However, it is useful to interact with the system clipboard.
 Editing big swathes of browser text area in Vim is particularly helpful.
 These rely on the presence of `xclip` command:

 ~~~vim
 " graphical copypaste (requires xclip)